zilliztech/zdoc/docs/tutorials/limits-and-restrictions/limits.md

 # Zilliz Cloud Limits

-This page provides information about limits on the Zilliz Cloud platform as well as clusters.
+This page provides information about limits on the Zilliz Cloud platform.
 [Submit a request](https://support.zilliz.com/hc/en-us) to us if you need to report issues related to these limits.

 ## Organizations, Projects & Members{#organizations-projects-and-members}